w3f/polkadot-deployer/README.md

 To deploy polkadot on Azure you're required to set  `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, `ARM_SUBSCRIPTION_ID`, `ARM_TENANT_ID`, `TF_VAR_client_id` and `TF_VAR_client_secret` environmental variables.
 You can find your's by following the [documentation](https://docs.microsoft.com/en-us/azure/terraform/terraform-create-k8s-cluster-with-tf-and-aks).

 In order to deploy polkadot on GCP you need to edit the preset configuration file: ```config/create.remote.sample-AZURE.json``` so that it contains your projectID and domain.
+The domain must be a domain that can be controlled by the given cloudflare account.
 Then you can issue the following command:

  ```node . create --config config/create.remote.sample-AZURE.json --verbose```